-A collaboration between the PI Sara Schwebel, the Center for Digital Humanities, the Channel Islands National Park, and the National Park Service, the Lone Woman and Last Indians project is comprised of a virtual museum, annotated online archive, and print critical edition centered on Scott O'Dell's Newbery-winning children's novel Island of the Blue Dolphins (1960).
+A collaboration between Prof. Sara Schwebel, the Center for Digital Humanities, the Channel Islands National Park, and the National Park Service, the Lone Woman and Last Indians project is comprised of a virtual museum, annotated online archive, and print critical edition centered on Scott O'Dell's Newbery-winning children's novel Island of the Blue Dolphins (1960).
 Together, these resources provide an innovative, rigorous reading of the most widely taught children's novel of the 20th century, and of the person who inspired it: an American Indian isolated on the most remote of the California Channel Islands between 1835-53.

 The project seeks to engage a heterogeneous, multi-aged public with questions central to American identity in an age of multiculturalism and globalization.
 Specifically, it helps visitors to reflect on how efforts to scientifically understand and artistically represent "the Indian" have played a central role in American nation-building and American identity formation, and to consider what that means for the nation, Native peoples, and in fact, all Americans, today.